-Meridian Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Associate in Arts and the Associate of Applied Science Degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Meridian Community College.
+Meridian Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the Associate in Arts and the Associate of Applied Science Degrees.
+Questions about the accreditation of Meridian Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-MCC holds membership in the American Association of Community Colleges, the Mississippi Association of Community and Junior Colleges, the Mississippi Association of Colleges, and the Southern Association of Colleges with Associate Degrees.
+MCC holds membership in the American Association of Community Colleges, the Mississippi Association of Community Colleges Conference, the Mississippi Association of Colleges, and the Southern Association of Colleges with Associate Degrees.
 Additionally, MCC is officially recognized by various occupational accrediting agencies; refer to specific programs of study for programmatic accreditation information.